henriberisha/EasyEspNow/README.md

 ### Some Words About Encryption

-This library does not support ESP-NOW API's encryption mechanism.
-However, it is important for me to share some of my findings related to the encryption.
+This library finally support ESP-NOW API's encryption mechanism.
+It is important for me to share some of my findings related to the encryption.
 I think it may be useful to anyone that desires to use directly the `ESP-NOW API`.
 Can't set encryption for multicast peers such as `broadcast` MAC.
 Setting `PMK` only will not encrypt anything.
 You need to set the `LMK` for the specific peer to achieve `CCMP` level encryption for the frame.
 If encryption is successful, you will see that data will be encrypted in `Wireshark`.
+However, the promiscuous packet in `ESP` will have the data part decrypted.
 In my understanding, for every pair of peers you will need an `LMK`.
 Or you can use the same `LMK` across the board.
 For example:

 ```txt
 There are 3 devices.
 Device A, B, C and none of them has a multicast MAC.